-You have three good reasons why it’s important to understand how much your benefits at work are worth:
+There are three good reasons why it’s important for you to understand how much your benefits at work are worth:

 - It could help you to decide whether or not you really want to be self-employed – the benefits lost will be part of the price you will pay for having your own business.